Applying To Law School

 Letters of recommendation are a required component of nearly every law school's application, and most law schools require 2 or 3.
 Below we address: (1) the role and importance of recommendation letters (2) how to select effective recommenders; (3) how to help your recommenders write the very best letters on your behalf; (4) how to use the LSAC's Letter of Recommendation (“LOR") Service; and (5) why you should waive your right to see letters of recommendation.

-Effective letters of recommendation help your chances of admission to law school -- particularly good ones can push you from low on the waitlist towards the very top, or can open the door for someone who is otherwise merely a borderline candidate -- but they will never gain you outright admission if your LSAT and GPA numbers are otherwise insufficient.
-The very best letters all share the same 3 characteristics:
+Effective letters of recommendation help your chances of admission to law school.
+Particularly good ones can push you from low on the wait list towards the very top, or open the door for someone who is otherwise merely a borderline candidate — but they will never gain you outright admission if your LSAT and GPA numbers are otherwise insufficient.
+The very best letters all share the same three characteristics:

 You should think of letters of recommendation as a way to emphasize in your application certain positive academic accomplishments, character traits, and hardships overcome without sounding self-serving or arrogant.
 For example, it would be great if you could simply say to an admissions committee: “Look, I'm an exceptionally gifted analytical writer, I am among the most talented Political Science majors at my college, and I know my major advisor thinks I'm one of the smartest students she's ever taught in her 15 years as a college professor."
 But it sounds a whole lot more authentic and effective if your major advisor writes a letter of recommendation and says the same things.